SW-e/ADAmantiumForgers/index.md

     alt="Graph containing the unwanted channels in red and the channels we kept in blue">

-Out of the 2262 initial channels we have 1095 channels left.
+Out of the 2262 initial channels, we have 1095 channels left.

 ### Clean communities